marcopellegrinoit/predict-weather-code/README.md

 ## Description

 This project aims to forecast the daily weather code for Stockholm, utilizing key meteorological factors such as minimum temperature, precipitation sum, and maximum gust speed.
-The selection of these features is informed by an intuitive understanding of the factors that influence weather conditions.
+The latter feature selection is informed by an intuitive understanding of the factors that influence weather conditions.

 The project workflow involves the following steps in order: